Area code 808

-Area code 808 is a telephone area code in the North American Numbering Plan (NANP) for the Hawaiian Islands, comprising the windward and the leeward islands.
+Area code 808 is a telephone area code in the North American Numbering Plan (NANP) for the Hawaiian Islands, comprising the Windward and the Leeward islands.
 The area code also serves Wake Island in the western Pacific Ocean.
 The code was assigned on August 8, 1957, about two years before the statehood of Hawaii.

 Slightly over 1.4 million people live in Hawaii.
 Despite the state's rapid growth, and the proliferation of mobile numbers (particularly in Oahu, which includes Honolulu), a single area code is projected to be enough to serve the state until at least the third quarter of 2035.

 Prior to October 2021, area code 808 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated as a nationwide three-digit dialing code for the National Suicide Prevention Lifeline.
 This created a conflict for Hawaii's exchanges, all of which permitted seven-digit dialing.
 Therefore, area code 808 transitioned to ten-digit dialing on October 24, 2021.

-Marcus Mariota, quarterback for the Las Vegas Raiders football team and 2014 Heisman Trophy winner, had a special face mask honoring the 808 area code while playing with the University of Oregon.
+Marcus Mariota, quarterback for the Washington Commanders football team and 2014 Heisman Trophy winner, had a special face mask honoring the 808 area code while playing with the University of Oregon.